 While they think over your quote, use this time to provide more value rather than being pushy.
 It could be an email informing them of an offer, a list of FAQs, your newsletter or a simple article on a topic of their interest.

 Consider creating a follow up process by automating your follow up emails spacing them at week’s interval.
 In between, texts and emails, take time to call them personally and ask if they would like to go ahead anytime soon.
 If they still don’t get back to you, put the customer in your long-term follow up schedule, and call them again after a month.

-Winning more quotes is a matter of how badly you want it and how far are you ready to go to convert it.
+Effective quotation management is a matter of how badly you want it and how far are you ready to go to convert it.
 If it means challenging your status quo and adding more efficiency to your processes, do not hesitate.
 If it requires spending a little more time with the potential customer paving the ground for a solid relationship, do so.
 Think long-term.
 Develop credibility.
 Don’t just tell them how good you are, show it to them!

 With our cutting-edge technology and in-depth knowledge of how the Field Service Management sector operates, the i4TGlobal Team loves to share industry insights to help streamline your business processes and generate new leads.
 We are driven by innovation and are passionate about delivering solutions that are transparent, compliant, efficient and safe for all stakeholders and across all touch points.